MatanAv/peg_solitaire/README.md

 # peg_solitaire

-A program that recursively plays until the game is over.
+A program which recursively plays the "Peg Solitaire" game, until the game is over.